sbowman/migrations/README.md

 This is helpful in some situations, but use it with care and keep the `/notx` migrations small.
 If the migration only partially completes, you may need to manually clean up the database before migrations can continue.

+### Flag /async

+The `/async` flag runs the migration's SQL commands in a separate process, asynchronously, using a different database connection and transaction than the main `migrations` connection.
+This allows long-running background tasks to run outside of the transactional flow of migrations and not block.
+For example, `/async` is useful in PostgreSQL migrations if you need to run `CREATE INDEX CONCURRENTLY`.

+The `/async` command requires the `/notx` flag.
+It is ignored if `/notx` is not present.

+However, this flag also means that **migrations will be marked as successful in the `schema_migrations` table even if one or more of their SQL commands fail**.
+If your database cannot function with an `/async` migration passing this "false positive," you may need to reconsider using `/async`.

+Note:  with `/async` enabled, each SQL command (i.e. statement separated by semicolons) runs in its own separate goroutine, with no guaranteed order.
+If this is not desirable, break up your commands into separate, ordered migrations, and run each with `/async`.

+To watch for asynchronous failures in the logs, filter for `SQL command "..." failed asynchronously`, followed by the error message.